 Free parking is provided for all faculty and staff.
-All lettered parking lots (A-F) are reserved for College personnel.
+Fairfield Campus: All lettered parking lots (A-F) and designated stalls are reserved for College personnel.
 (NOTE: The west side of Lot D is reserved for Cosmetology patron parking only from 8:30 a.m. to 10:00 p.m.
 A special permit is required.)
+Vacaville and Vallejo Centers: Only designated stalls are available for faculty and staff parking.

 In order to use the reserved lots, you need a faculty/staff parking permit that is registered with the Police Department.
 Permits can be obtained online on the Solano College Police Department webpage.
 Make sure that all of the numbers on the permit are visible from the outside.
 If there is any change to your vehicle information (such as purchasing a new vehicle or selling one), please inform the Police to update your vehicle information.
+Call (707) 864-7000, extension 4369 or email parkingservices@solano.edu.

 Vehicles parked in the reserved lots must always display a parking permit.
 If you forget your permit or are driving a vehicle without a permit, obtain a temporary pass from the Police Department BEFORE parking for the day.
-You may park in the Police parking lot to obtain the temporary permit.

 Faculty/staff are responsible for observing all College parking regulations and shall be liable for parking citations received for any violations.
 California State law prohibits unofficial dismissal of citations.
 There is an appeal process for parking citations, and any citation dismissal must be in accordance with the Campus Policy.
-For more information, contact the Police Department at ext.
-4369 or stop by Building 1100, Room 1109.
+For more information, contact the Police Department at (707) 864-7000 extension.
+4369.

 Faculty/staff parking decals are valid for the Solano Community College Campus, Vallejo Center, and the Vacaville Center.
 Daily meter tickets are valid at all Solano Community College campuses.
 Parking decals are non-transferable and must be surrendered to the Police Department upon termination of employment.
+Please report any lost or stolen parking decals to the Police Department at (707) 864-7000, extension 4369.